ryardley/ts-bus/README.md

 ## React extensions

-Included with `ts-bus` are some React hooks and helpers.
+Included with `ts-bus` are some React hooks and helpers that provide a bus context as well as facilitate state management within React.

 #### BusProvider